scottrogowski/mongita/README.md

 Results from a side-by-side comparison on the same machine (MacBook Pro mid-2016)

+Mongita is slightly slower than MongoDb and SQLite in benchmarks.

 TODO memory / local / pymongo+mongodb

 ### Contributing